 Toe-In and Camber Specifications

 Toe-In each side 1/16 in.
 Tolerance 1/8 in. + or -

-Tolerance 3/4 degrees +
+Camber each side 3/4 Tolerance 3/4 degrees +

 degrees positive or -

 Nev-R-Lube Drums/Bearings

 Classic trailers are equipped with Nev-R-Lube bearings.
 Dexter's Nev-R-Lube bearings are comprised of opposed tapered roller bearing cones sealed inside of a precision ground, one-piece double cup arrangement.
 These bearings are designed with a small amount of axial end-play.
 The end-play is essential to the longevity of the bearings service life.